fusioncharts/dev_centre_docs/getting-started/django/your-first-chart-using-django.md

 	dataSource["data"].append(data)

-# Create an object
-for the column 2 D chart using the FusionCharts class constructor
+# Create an object for the column 2D chart using the FusionCharts class constructor
 # The chart data is passed to the `dataSource` parameter.
 column2D = FusionCharts("column2d", "myFirstChart", "600", "400", "myFirstChartContainer", "json", dataSource)